akazukin5151/approportionment/README.md

 5. `python python/main.py`

 Both the rust and python programs are lazy - if their output file exists they will not do the calculation, no matter if the output file is valid or not.
 For a clean run, remove all output directories

+You can run an STV example using the `config/stv-profiling.dhall` config and `python/stv.py` script to plot.

 ### Feature list